TheSpiritMan/0xPolygonID-docs/docs/verifier/circuits.md

 ## 1. stateTransition

 **Circuit Purpose:**
-Validates an identity state transition from an `oldUserState` to a `newUserState`, ensuring the identity owner is the one making the update.
+Validates an identity state transition from an old user state to the new one, ensuring the identity owner is the one making the update.

 **Usage Notes:**